 Are you considering a move to Prince Edward Island?
-Good luck!
+Moving to a new Canadian province can be intimidating – but we’re here to help!
 This Maritime province offers its residents plenty of advantages.
 Though, it also has a few disadvantages you’ll want to consider.

 So before you make up your mind, read our guide to PEI’s pros and cons.

 Prince Edward Island ranks remarkably low in terms of cost of living.
 Even Charlottetown, the capital, is one of the most affordable cities in Canada.
 Real estate, food, and your monthly utility bills will all be cheaper here.

 Say goodbye to moving stress with our 2023 residential moving checklist for Canada—it’s the ultimate time-saver!Download Now

 PEI is an excellent place when you’re moving long-distance with your family in tow.
 The province boasts good schools and colleges and even a university.
 There are tons of family-friendly activities, especially outdoors.
 TIP: Be sure to share the story of Anne of Green Gables with your kids before you come here!